lng-ng/anonify/README.md

 Additionally, the code to replicate the experiments described in the paper are also provided.

 ## General usage
-This section contains information and instructions on using stratified sampling and/or the k-anonymization library.
+This section contains information and instructions on using stratified sampling and the k-anonymization library.
 See below for replicating the experiments in the paper.
 ### Setup
 #### Prerequisites
 - Python 3.10+